contagon/handbook/handbook/33-records-and-reports.md

 In addition to these audits, the bishop assigns one or more clerks in the ward to conduct an annual review of the Individual Ordinance Summary with members as explained in [33.6](33-records-and-reports.md#336-membership-records).
 If errors are found, a clerk ensures that they are corrected on the membership records.

+### 33.6.25 Out-of-Unit Member Records

+A member’s official membership record may be kept in only one ward at a time.
+Only the bishop of this ward may oversee updating the membership record, performing ordinances, and conducting worthiness interviews for the member.

+Some circumstances require that a member’s name and contact information be recorded in a secondary ward.
+In these cases, the clerk of the secondary ward creates an out-of-unit member record using Leader and Clerk Resources.

+Members with an out-of-unit member record may receive a calling in that ward.
+They are also included on ward directories and rolls.
+They will have access to the ward directory of members through the Member Tools app.

+Circumstances in which an out-of-unit member record might be used include:

+* Children with divorced parents who attend Church meetings in both parents’ wards.
+* Members who serve in callings outside their home ward, such as mission presidents, temple presidents, bishops of young single adult wards, and senior missionaries.
+* Members who attend a ward for the deaf or hard of hearing.
+* Members living away from their home ward temporarily.
 ## 33.7 Historical Records

 ### 33.7.1 Ward and Stake Histories